ludwigw/liturgical-calendar/docs/liturgical_logic.md

 ### Edge Cases
 - **Ash Wednesday:** The season changes to Lent, but the week name may still be "1 before Lent" (see Week Naming).
 - **Pre-Lent/Pre-Advent:** Special transition weeks before Lent/Advent, with unique naming and readings logic.
-- **Pre-Lent Weekday vs Sunday Naming:**
-    - The lectionary assigns week-based readings for Pre-Lent weekdays using keys like '5 before Lent', '4 before Lent', ..., '1 before Lent'.
-    - However, Sundays only use '2 before Lent' and '1 before Lent' as week names, because the Pre-Lent season is defined as three Sundays before Lent, but weekday readings extend to five weeks.
-    - The code includes an override to ensure that for the five weeks before Ash Wednesday, weekdays get the correct 'N before Lent' reading key, matching the lectionary data.
-This override only applies for n in 1..5; otherwise, the main logic is used.

 ## 3. Week Naming: Proper N vs. Trinity N
 ### Why Two Systems?